-Havana remains the main port of entry for most visitors to Cuba, however the presence of the international airport and cruise terminal isn’t what makes Havana one of the most popular Cuban cities for tourists.
-The reason visitors stick around after arriving is for the sheer depth of important sites dotted about the Cuba capital.
+Obviously, Havana remains the main port of entry for most visitors to Cuba.
+However the international airport isn’t what makes Havana one of the most popular Cuban cities for tourists.
+In fact reason visitors stick around after arriving is for the sheer depth of important sites dotted about the Cuban capital.

-At its heart sits the UNESCO World Heritage Site of Habana Vieja, the old town constructed by the first Spanish colonists on the island, and still protected by stout defensive walls.
-Further afield, visitors are able to explore the lively neighbourhoods of Vedado and Miramar, before delving into the collections of the country’s best museums, and taking in artworks as varied as Fusterlandia, Callejon de Hamel, and the propaganda posters that have hung in the capital since Castro first took power in 1959.
+At its heart sits the UNESCO World Heritage Site of Habana Vieja.
+The old town was constructed by the first Spanish colonists on the island and is still protected by stout defensive walls.
+Further afield, visitors are able to explore the lively neighbourhoods of Vedado and Miramar.
+In these areas you can visit the best museums and visit Fusterlandia, and Callejon de Hamel.

-People sometimes ask is Havana safe?
-It’s in fact one of the safest cities in Latin America, however as with anywhere you travel in the world common sense is your greatest asset.
+Is Havana safe?
+Compared to most of Latin America it’s in fact one of the safest cities.
+However as with anywhere you travel in the world common sense is your greatest asset.
 So relax and enjoy this amazing destination!

 Sometimes called the ‘Pearl of the South’, it’s no surprise that Cienfuegos is also one of the most popular Cuban cities for visitors to the island.
-Located on the island’s south coast, the city is unique in Cuba for being founded by French rather than Spanish settlers from the early 1800s onwards.
+Cienfuegos is a UNESCO World Heritage listed site.
+Furthermore it is unique in Cuba for being founded by French rather than Spanish settlers.

-As a result, you could be mistaken for thinking you’ve ended up in Bordeaux or Marseilles, with wide boulevards named after eminent Frenchmen lined with buildings that wouldn’t look out of place in the suburbs of Paris.
-Add to this its fine setting on the Caribbean Sea and a spirit all of its own, there’s reason enough to spend some time in Cienfuegos!
+You could be mistaken for thinking you’ve ended up in Paris or Marseilles!
+With wide boulevards lined with buildings that wouldn’t look out of place in the French capital.
+Located on the Caribbean Sea with a spirit all of its own, there’s reason enough to spend some time in Cienfuegos!

-The nearby Valle de Vinales National Park protects fine mountain vistas dotted with limestone outcrops known as mogotes (and the colourful Mural of Prehistory).
-It’s a great place to stretch your legs with a short hike, or to explore caves that once acted as refuges for slaves that had fled from nearby the plantations.
+The nearby Valle de Vinales National Park is dotted with limestone outcrops called mogotes.
+The most famous mogote is the colorful Mural of Prehistory.
+It is a great place for a short hike and to explore caves.
+In fact they were once used as refuges by slaves who had fled nearby plantations.

-Known for the beauty of its pastel-coloured colonial structures and cobblestone streets, particularly around Plaza Mayor, Trinidad is an extraordinary survivor from the period when its sugar manufacture was the envy of the world.
-With music seeming to ooze from every doorway, and several Casas de Musica in which to enjoy the local rhythms come night time, Trinidad offers a gateway into Cuba’s culture as well as insight into an important part of its history in the Valle de los Ingenios.
+Known for the beauty of its pastel coloured colonial structures and cobblestone streets, particularly around Plaza Mayor, Trinidad is an extraordinary survivor of another era.
+Without a doubt in the 1800’s Trinidad’s sugar production was the envy of the world.
+Trinidad offers a gateway into Cuba’s culture via the important story of the Valle de Los Ingenios.

 Here, somewhere in the region of 70 historic sugar cane mills lie in various states of disrepair.
 The most well known one is the 45-metre-high Iznaga Tower which provides a spectacular overview of the whole area.